beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

 ``Python>=3.6`` on your system.

-For all platforms, the installation workflows contains 3 steps:
+For all platforms, the installation workflow contains 3 steps:

 1. Clone beautiful-atoms_ to your local machine.
 2. Create a new conda environment (e.g. ``beautiful_atoms``) and activate it.